Skip to main content

 FROM gcr.io/distroless/base-debian12:debug

-β€’ only for debugging, never production.
+β€’ intended for local debugging, never production.

 Docker Hardened Images (DHI)